vashmata/drifty-boi/README.md

 - Convert the voltage to rpm using a relationship determined experimentally
 - Ignore the dead band when the motor starts up
 - TODO: fix the code so that it waits between measuring A6 and A7 rather than just measuring both motors then waiting

+## Speed Control
+- Implement a PID loop to control the ESC based on desired and measured motor speed